Ladakh: Geography

-Zanskar is the main river of the region along with its tributaries.
-The Zanskar gets frozen during winter and the famous Chadar trek takes place on this magnificent frozen river.
+The Zanskar (along with its tributaries) is the primary waterway of the region.
+The Zanskar freezes solid during the winter, and the famous Chadar trek takes place on the magnificent frozen river.

 Flora and fauna

 Vegetation is extremely sparse in Ladakh except along streambeds and wetlands, on high slopes, and irrigated places.
 About 1250 plant species, including crops, were reported from Ladakh.
 The plant Ladakiella klimesii, growing up to 6150 m above sea level, was first described here and named after this region.
 The first European to study the wildlife of this region was William Moorcroft in 1820, followed by Ferdinand Stoliczka, an Austrian-Czech palaeontologist, who carried out a massive expedition there in the 1870s.
 There are many lakes in Ladakh such as Kyago Tso.